 To better appreciate the urgency of staying clean and dry, take a look at these photos allegedly from three days ago around Bakhmut, in eastern Ukraine’s Donetsk oblast, which is especially close to the frontlines (if the dismal and gray, WWI-like charred landscape didn’t suggest as much).
 Russia’s invading forces are inching closer to Ukrainian-controlled Bakhmut from the east and the south, according to the latest assessment from the Washington-based Institute for the Study of War.
 Elements of the ragtag Wagner militia group are also near Bakhmut, and have been for some time.

 One reason Bakhmut is proving elusive for Putin’s forces so far: “[C]laimed Russian positions closest to Bakhmut in Klishchiivka and Pidhorodne lead directly into prepared Ukrainian defenses in Bakhmut and its western and northern satellite villages,” ISW writes.
 A closer look at defending Ukrainians nearby reveals that “Russian forces in Klishchiivka, in order to advance any further, would have to cross three kilometers of fields with little cover and concealment.”
 And “in their current degraded state, [Russian forces] are likely unable to be able to accomplish this task quickly,” ISW predicts.

 New: The White House just approved $320 million in missiles for Finland.
 That includes 40 AIM 9X Block II tactical missiles; four AIM 9X Block II tactical guidance units; 48 AGM-154 Joint Stand Off Weapons; training missiles; and more.
 Congress can still block the sale, but no one anticipates that happening.
-Read more from the State Department’s arms sales department at the Defense Security Cooperation Agency, here.
+Read more from the Pentagon's Defense Security Cooperation Agency, here.